en An official website of the U.S. Gov

 The IRS is required to send a statutory notice of deficiency to a taxpayer’s last known address by certified or registered mail.
 The last known address is generally the address that appears on your most recently filed and properly processed tax return unless the IRS is given clear and concise notification of a different address.
 Form 8822, Change of Address, can be used by taxpayers to change their address with the IRS.

-The notice of deficiency must describe the basis for, and identify the amounts (if any) of, tax dueSometimes, but not always, the IRS includes penalties in the notice of deficiency, but does not include interest.
+The notice of deficiency must describe the basis for, and identify the amounts of, proposed assessmentSometimes, but not always, the IRS includes penalties in the notice of deficiency, but does not include interest.
 The IRS will ultimately send a bill for the tax due, interest, and any applicable penalties.

 2